 Jacob joined Watsi on May 27th, 2015.
-Five years ago, Jacob became the 1222nd member to automatically support a new Watsi patient every month.
-Since then, 4,606 more people have become monthly donors!
-Jacob's most recent donation traveled 8,500 miles to support Ryan, a four-year-old from Kenya, to fund fracture repair surgery so that he can walk and work again.
+Seven years ago, Jacob joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jacob's most recent donation traveled 8,500 miles to support Dismas, a taxi driver from Kenya, to fund fracture repair surgery so that he can walk and work again.

 Jacob has funded healthcare for 85 patients in 14 countries.